ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 When ordering your vCenter Server instance, you first choose its name and the VMware vSphere version.
 All VMware instances are deployed together with Microsoft Active Directory domain controllers, and for single sign-on purposes, you must designate your instance as either a primary or secondary site.
 A primary instance is the first or the only instance in your single sign-on domain.
 You can deploy more secondary instances and associate them with the same single sign-on domain of an existing primary instance.
 Next, you choose whether to bring your own VMware licenses, or which edition of license you want to rent from {{site.data.keyword.cloud_notm}}.
 Finally, you choose the {{site.data.keyword.cloud_notm}} region and data center for your instance, as well as the CPU and memory characteristics for the hosts in your cluster.

 In the next part of the order page, you enter the storage and networking characteristics for your instance.
 You can choose between vSAN and NFS storage for your cluster, with the ability to choose the size and number of vSAN Flash disks and the vSAN license edition, or the size and count and performance of NFS storage volumes.
 For networking, you choose the host name prefix for your hosts and the subdomain and domain for the cluster.
-You have the option of deploying the Active Directory controllers as a single {{site.data.keyword.cloud_notm}} virtual server instance (VSI), or two virtual machines within your cluster for which you need to provide licensing and activation.
+You have the option of deploying the Active Directory controllers as a single {{site.data.keyword.cloud_notm}} virtual server instance (VSI).
+Or, you can deploy the controllers as two virtual machines (VMs) within your cluster (for those VMs, you need to provide licensing and activation).

 At the bottom of the vCenter Server order page, you can select from various add-on services that you can deploy for your VMware instance and which are billed to your {{site.data.keyword.cloud_notm}} account.
 Some services require additional configuration, which you specify as part of the order form.